How Do I Maintain My PMP® Certification?

 - Make sure programs are registered.
 If you’re taking courses to earn PDUs, you need to verify that the courses you’re taking are registered with and approved by PMI.
 You don’t want to invest time and effort into learning if you’re not totally positive you’ll get credit for your efforts.

 Don’t view maintaining your certification as an inconvenience.
 Instead, view it as an opportunity to hone your project management skills and learn more about your profession.
 You’ll discover ways to improve your processes, and you can contribute to the industry and share your knowledge, as well.
-It’s beneficial for everyone – you, your employer, your clients, your peers, your employees, and the industry – if you’re maintaining your PMP certification.
+It’s beneficial for everyone – you, your employer, your clients, your peers, your employees, and the industry – if you’re maintaining your PMP credential.